Retro-Devils/Mugen-Pi-4/README.md

 Then replace 'home/pi......mugennamehere.exe' on wine line with your paths to exe .

-8.Replace wine desktop file

-Replace winedesktop.sh with attached "Wine Desktop.sh" in this github

-This for all windows gamez not necessary if your gonna play mugen.
+Exit nano with control+X then control+Y this saves your new .sh script.

-9.Install qjoypad
+8.Install qjoypad

 If your not in pixel open it.
 Then install Qjoypad with

 sudo apt-get install qjoypad

-10.Create a controller layout for mugen.
+9.Create a controller layout for mugen.

 Open qjoypad and make a layout called mugen. then map your controllers to buttons you wanna use in mugen. when you open mugen match these buttons.
 Make sure you map escape key .

-11.Open mugen config in yourmugen/data/mugen.cfg most the time .
+10.Open mugen config in yourmugen/data/mugen.cfg most the time .

 then find and change the followinfor best performance .